fmillion-mnsu/cs485-s24/ASSIGN3.md

 1. Visit the D2L Content section and retrieve the file named `config` from the Group Assignment 3 folder. **This file contains the secret keys needed to access the cluster.
 Do not share it with anyone outside of the course!**

+    While there, also view `group_members.txt` and `credentials.txt` to learn your group number as well as your credentials for accessing the container registry that you will use in Step 7.

-1. (If you are on Windows) Copy the configuration file into your WSL environment.
+2. (If you are on Windows) Copy the configuration file into your WSL environment.
 Remember that you can access WSL from File Explorer.
 Navigate to your Ubuntu instance, then to `home`, then to the folder for your username.
 Inside that folder, **create a new directory** called `.kube`.
 Open that directory and place the `config` file inside.

     This step reconfigures `kubectl` to interact with the live production cluster.